outofcoffee/imposter/docs/openapi_plugin.md

 ### Start Imposter with the OpenAPI plugin

+> The OpenAPI plugin is bundled with the core Imposter distribution.

 Let's assume your configuration is in the directory: `examples/openapi/simple`.
 Here are a few ways to start a mock running on port 8080.

 CLI example: